syncfusion-content/maui-docs/MAUI/DateTime-Range-Selector/dragbehavior.md

 ## BetweenThumbs

-When the [DragBehavior](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.RangeSliderBase.html#Syncfusion_Maui_Sliders_RangeSliderBase_DragBehavior) is set to [BetweenThumbs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderDragBehavior.html#Syncfusion_Maui_Sliders_SliderDragBehavior_BetweenThumbs), both the thumbs can be moved at the same time without changing the range between the start and end thumbs.This behavior has been considered without the Range Selector thumb radius.
+When the [DragBehavior](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.RangeSliderBase.html#Syncfusion_Maui_Sliders_RangeSliderBase_DragBehavior) is set to [BetweenThumbs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderDragBehavior.html#Syncfusion_Maui_Sliders_SliderDragBehavior_BetweenThumbs), both the thumbs can be moved at the same time without changing the range between the start and end thumbs.
+This behavior has been considered without the Range Selector thumb radius.
 It is not possible to move the individual thumb when setting this behavior.

 {% tabs %}